SpencerCDixon/SpenceBoy/Docs/dev-log.md

 * You can explore memory in LLDB with: `x &variable_address` and it will print out a 32 bytes of memory around that address to view.
+* A swizzle is how you determine the first LSB that is set.
+MSVC has a compiler intrinsic for this and most likely clang does too.
+This is useful when working with masks.

 ### What did I get done today?